- Describe the relationship between school-age development and behavior.

 Supporting Positive Behavior: Guidance Techniques

 Guidance is the way you can resolve issues, direct behaviors and actions, and share advice, information, and knowledge in the learning environment.
-As a school-age staff member, you should use guidance techniques that support positive behavior and teach children how to demonstrate appropriate behaviors, resolve conflicts, and deal with life’s issues.
+As a school-age staff member, you should use guidance techniques that support positive behavior and teach children how to demonstrate appropriate behaviors, resolve conflicts, and manage daily life tasks.
 The goal of all guidance techniques should be to promote positive behavior and reduce challenging behavior.
 The guidance techniques below are examples of commonly used techniques and approaches.
-Be sure to check with your trainer, coach, or supervisor for guidance policies and techniques used in your program.
+Be sure to check with your trainer, coach, or administrator for guidance policies and techniques used in your program.

 Proactive guidance is a “conscientious effort on the part of teachers to provide a classroom environment that allows students to be themselves, take risks, learn from mistakes, and understand how to take responsibility for their actions and feelings,” according to Louis Denti in Proactive Classroom Management.
-As a school-age staff member, you should strive to make this technique your guide in managing the behaviors in the learning environment.
+As a school-age staff member, you should strive to make this technique your guide in influencing the behaviors in the learning environment.
 Using this guidance technique allows you to stop challenging behaviors, conflicts, and other issues before they start.
 By being proactive and meaningful about your plans and actions in the learning environment, you will create an atmosphere of mutual respect with a sense of community.
-Please refer to the Social course for more information on creating a sense of community within the school-age learning environment.
+Refer to the Social & Emotional Development course for more information on creating a sense of community within the school-age learning environment.

 Proactive Guidance: How will you use it?

 Proactive guidance is something you will use each day as a way to create a positive learning environment for school-age children.
 You will create schedules, routines, and transitions that are consistent, predictable, and appropriate.
 Having a routine that is clearly posted and easy to follow will help school-age children know what to expect and what their options are.
-Choice boards also allow children to pick their activity and be accountable for their schedule.
-These are examples of proactive guidance because they create a predicable routine for children, which will limit challenging behaviors, confusion and outbursts.
+Choice boards also allow children to pick their activity and have some responsibility for their schedule.
+These are examples of proactive guidance because they create a predicable routine for children, which will limit challenging behaviors, confusion, and outbursts.
 You will learn more about routines and choice boards later in this course.

 Another way you will use proactive guidance is by learning the behavior patterns and triggers of the children in your program.
-It is important for you to spend time observing children so that you understand what events or personalities may upset them or cause them to act out or demonstrate a challenging behavior.
+It is important for you to spend time building relationships and observing children so that you understand their temperaments and responses to events or personalities that may upset them.
+These events may cause them to react with non-desirable behavior.
 You can help these children avoid challenging behaviors by working to stop them before they start.
-For example, you might notice that many of the children are irritable and seem to easily have conflicts with one another.
+For example, you might notice that many of the children are irritable and seem to often have conflicts with one another.
 To avoid any further challenging behavior, you might decide to bring the children outside to play, have an impromptu dance party, or play a program game.
-All of those activities will help to release energy and avoid conflict.
-Physical activity is always a great way to avoid challenging behavior.
-It is important to remember that children often are in a classroom setting during their school day and do not have many opportunities for free play.
+All of those activities will help to release energy.
+Physical activity and providing ample space to move one's body is always a great way to lessen challenging behavior.
+It is important to remember that school-age children often are in a classroom setting during the day and do not have many opportunities for free play.
 Allowing children time to run, play, chat, and relax will help to avoid challenging behaviors.

-In order for children to feel emotionally safe in the learning environment, you must work to eliminate bullying, name calling, and challenging peer pressure.
-You can do this by observing the daily interactions of the children, being aware of any drastic changes in personalities, and creating an atmosphere that encourages open discussion and sharing.
+In order for children to feel emotionally safe in the learning environment, encourage children to set appropriate limits and boundaries with other kids and ensure that kids respect others' limits.
+This is also an important lifelong skill.
+The goal is to empower children to handle social and emotional conflicts when there isn’t a teacher or caregiver around.
+You can do this by observing the daily interactions of the children, supporting children in setting and listening to limits, being aware of any drastic changes in personalities, and creating an atmosphere that encourages open discussion and problem solving

 Using the positive reinforcement guidance technique, you will support appropriate behaviors by rewarding them in a positive way.
 The theory of positive reinforcement was developed by B.F.
 Skinner, a theorist who focused on behavior modification.
 This technique can be used in a variety of ways such as recognizing positive behaviors with encouragement, small tokens, or privileges.
 According to Skinner’s research, children who are recognized or rewarded for their positive behavior will continue to behave accordingly, while those children who were demonstrating challenging behaviors will attempt to change their behavior in an effort to receive the recognition or reward.